tadejkrivec/blogs-topic-extraction/README.md

 ```

 ## Data
 The illustrative example is the "dev" dataset from the Stanford Question Answering Dataset.
-The dataset can be donwloaded from https://rajpurkar.github.io/SQuAD-explorer/.
+The dataset can be downloaded from https://rajpurkar.github.io/SQuAD-explorer/.
 The .json file should be placed in the `data/` folder.

 ## Dependencies
 Create a conda environment from `requirements.txt`: